Scotiabank Arena: Events

-Concerts

 Political conventions

 In 2003, the governing Liberal Party of Canada held their leadership convention at the Air Canada Centre.
 Paul Martin was elected as the new leader of the party and thus also became prime minister, succeeding Jean Chrétien.

 Sports

 Hockey

 Maple Leaf home games are generally sold out, and there is a waitlist since the start of 2015 for Season Ticket Holders for upcoming seasons.